-Recognizing spoiled birdseed can help keep bad seed from reaching bird feeders, but it is better if backyard birders take steps to keep the seed from spoiling at all.
+Recognizing spoiled birdseed can help keep bad seeds from reaching bird feeders, but it is better if backyard birders take steps to keep the seed from spoiling at all.
 This will ensure that the seed is always suitable for the birds to eat, and it will save money by not needing to replace uneaten seed or throw away unsuitable supplies.
-To keep seed from spoiling…
+To keep seed from spoiling:

 - Store birdseed properly in airtight containers in a cool, dry place out of reach of rodents.

-- Avoid buying more birdseed than can be used in a few weeks.
+- Avoid buying more birdseed than what can be used up in a few weeks.

-- Use oldest seeds first and rotate seed stocks regularly to keep seed fresh.
+- Use the oldest seeds first and rotate seed stocks regularly to keep seed fresh.

 - Keep feeders clean and free of seed debris and feces that can spoil or contaminate refills.

-By understanding how to check for spoiled birdseed and how to keep it from spoiling, birders can be sure to offer their backyard birds fresh, healthy, tasty seed in every feeder.
+By understanding how to check for spoiled birdseed and how to keep it from spoiling, birders can be sure to offer their backyard birds fresh, healthy, tasty seeds in every feeder.

 Keep Bird Feeders Clean: Dirty Feeders Can Spread Disease to Backyard Birds.
 Oregon Department of Fish and Wildlife, 2017